Yomguithereal/pandemonium/README.md

 This function runs in `O(n)` time and `O(k)` memory.

-A helper class working with only `O(k)` memory is also available if you need to work on a stream, iterator etc.
+A helper class working able to work on an arbitrary stream of data that does not need to fit into memory is also available if you need it.

 ```js
 import reservoirSample from 'pandemonium/reservoir-sample';